dylanblandino12/airbnb-sql-analysis/README.md

 - The selected city has **413 active Airbnb listings**.
 - The city has **413 Airbnb listings managed by 339 unique hosts**, indicating that some hosts operate multiple properties.
 - Airbnb pricing varies by neighbourhood, with **Hampden showing the highest average prices**.
+- The top 10 neighbourhoods by number of reviews in September were identified as the most visited areas, indicating higher demand concentration.